Kartaverse/Kartaverse-for-Houdini/docs/nvdiffrec/nvdiffrec.md

 ## Houdini TOPs (Task Operator) Workflows

-Lets add a layer of nodal workflow automation.
+Lets add nodal workflow automation to the nvdiffrec efforts.
 We are going to do this with help of SideFX [Houdini TOPs](https://www.sidefx.com/docs/houdini/tops/index.html) (task operators) nodes.

 This approach makes it possible to create modular, reusable, node-graphs that control NVIDIA's nvdiffrec library using the command-line.
 The end goal is to create a fully templated system that can train a single static scene.
 The same nodes can be expanded to create a flexible pipeline that can be run locally or in the cloud.